MAST: Model-Agnostic Sparsified Training: Additional experiments and details

-\paragraph{Details for Figure \ref{fig:double_sketched_GD_randk}.} Regularization parameter $\lambda$ in \eqref{eq:logreg_problem} is set to guarantee that the condition number of the loss function $\kappa_f$ is equal to $10^5$.
+\textbf{Details for Figure \ref{fig:test_acc_box} (and \ref{fig:test_acc_box_appendix}, \ref{fig:test_acc_swarm_appendix}).} Regularization parameter $\lambda$ in \eqref{eq:logreg_problem} is set to guarantee that the condition number of the loss function $\kappa_f$ is equal to $10^2$.
 The dataset is shuffled and split to train and test in 0.75 to 0.25 proportions.
 Initial model weights $x^0 \in \R^d$ are generated from a standard Gaussian distribution $\mathcal{N}(0, 1)$.
+For every sparsity level $\texttt{Perm-K}$ sketches $\cD = \{\mS_1, \dots, \mS_K\}$ are generated leading to different MAST problem formulations.
+This process is repeated 10 times with various permutations $\pi$ for changing random seeds.
+After ERM and MAST models $x$ are obtained the accuracy of sparsified model $\mS_i x$ is calculated for every $i \in [K]$ on the test set.
+This results in distributions of accuracies for every sparsity level.

-\paragraph{Details for Figure \ref{fig:val_test_acc}.} In our second set of experiments, we consider the same optimization problem \eqref{eq:logreg_problem} with $\lambda$ set to make sure $\kappa_f = 10^2$.
-The dataset is shuffled and split to train/validation/test in 0.7/0.18/0.12 proportions.
-Entries of $x^0 \in \R^d$ are generated from a standard Gaussian distribution $\mathcal{N}(0, 1)$.
+In Figure \ref{fig:test_acc_box_appendix}, we display complete results, including the accuracies lower than 0.5 (unlike in Section \ref{sec:experiments}), which occurred only for the most aggressive sparsification of ERM models.
+In addition, the median of accuracies (in white) is shown for every (ERM/MAST) approach and sparsification level.
+Additional results for \textit{a1a} and \textit{w8a} datasets are consistent with those in Section \ref{sec:experiments} as MAST models' performance is higher, less variable, and more resistant to sparsification.
+Figure \ref{fig:test_acc_swarm_appendix} also shows the swarmplots for the same experiments to represent accuracy values' distributions better.